Content Ideas: How to Generate an Endless Supply

 Here is an FAQ example from Founder Magazine;

-2. Relevant External Interviews
+2. Look for Relevant Interviews for Content Ideas

 This section of the template is all about finding people who have already built trust, respect and credibility with your ideal customers.
 You want to find and interview these people as a part of your content strategy.